AI Exam

 - Typically exhibit paternal imprinting.

-- Increase risk of carotid body tumors, paragangliomas, and metastatic transformation.
+- Increase risk of carotid body tumours, paragangliomas, and metastatic transformation.

 - Inherited in an autosomal dominant manner.